 I am glad I waited to go inside Basilica San Marco with a guide.
 The place is huge and the lines are long.
 With a guide the wait will not be as long, nor will you waste time waiting in the wrong line!
 Also, I might have missed the Pala d’ Oro, Comprised of over 250 enamels and covered in precious stones it was totally worth the extra 2 euros we paid to see it.

 I would recommend this tour for anyone who is interested in history, architecture, art, culture, and gold!

 This tour was provided by Context Travel however the review and all opinions are my own.
 Interior photographs provided by Context Travel and the creative commons.
-All other photos are mine.
+All the other photos are mine.